shivam221098/pubmed-api-v1/README.md

 pa = PubMedAPI()  # instantiate once and use it for n number of search terms
+# pa = PubMedAPI(10)  # pass any number.
+This number tells API to fetch only last 10 years of PMIDs
 # pa.__PUBMED_LIMIT__ = 100_000  # update with new pubmed limit

 search_terms = [